 I am a wife and mom and live with others in community.
 These cherished roles inspire my personal development, growth, and identity as a therapist.
 My background in mindfulness meditation supports me in each of these roles, showing up, moment to moment, with openness and kindness to whatever is happening.

 I graduated from Colorado College with a degree in sociology and am currently finishing my master’s degree at Naropa University with a degree in Mindfulness-Based Transpersonal Counseling.
 My work is trauma informed, strengths-based, and I draw on attachment styles and parts work in our sessions.
-I will complete my coursework in EMDR in June.
+I am also certified in EMDR treatment.

 Therapy does different things for different people.
 While much of what brings people to therapy is shared across human experience, each person’s story and experience is also unique.
 Personal history, upbringing, culture, attachment style, beliefs and values, personality and temperament, and more determine what will resonate and feel helpful to someone.